 If you want to increase your conversions, what landing page best practices should you follow?

 The answer will change depending on who you ask.
 Writers will tell you that good copy is all that matters.
 Designers will ask you to focus on the design experience.
-And marketers will ask you to make sure that you’re collecting all the right data.
+And marketers will ask you to make sure that you’re collecting all the right data & optimizing the landing page for SEO.

 They’re all right.